2018–19 Australian region cyclone season: Tropical Low 13U

 A tropical low, designated as 13U was identified inland, east of Mapoon on January 23 near a monsoon trough.
 The system moved westward over the northeastern Gulf of Carpentaria the following day and was forecasted to slowly strengthen.
-Tropical cyclone advices were issued early for the Gulf Coast, but the system moved back over the Cape York Peninsula near Weipa early on the 26th of January as it made a loop before it could develop significantly into a tropical cyclone.
+Tropical cyclone advices were issued early for the Gulf Coast, but the system moved back over the Cape York Peninsula near Weipa early on 26 January as it made a loop before it could develop significantly into a tropical cyclone.
 It moved ashore near Cape Keerweer without further strengthening due to its proximity to land.
 Tropical Low 13U then moved slowly southwest into the southern Gulf Country, where it stalled for five days between January 31 and February 5 before it was last noted to the west-southwest of Cairns.

 The tropical low associated with the monsoon trough brought torrential rainfall associated with floodwaters across the Far North Queensland and the Eastern Coast.
 It forced the Ross River Dam to release water, which worsened the pre-existing flooding of the Ross River in Townsville.
 Over 2000 properties in Townsville were flooded, and 3 deaths occurred as a result.